 Federal estate and gift tax exemption:

-The federal estate tax exemption increased to $5,490,000 in 2017 (up from $5,450,000 in 2016).
+The federal estate tax exemption increased to $11,180,000 for individuals and $22,360,000 for married couples (up from $5,490,000 and $10,980,000, respectively, in 2017).
 This means that individuals can make gifts during life or transfers at death of up to this new higher limit and owe no federal estate tax.
+These exemption amounts are scheduled to increase with inflation each year until 2025.
+On January 1, 2026, the exemption amounts are scheduled to revert to the 2017 levels, adjusted for inflation.
 The top federal gift and estate tax rate remains unchanged at 40%.

 Generation-skipping transfer (GST) tax exemption:

 The exemption from GST tax also increased to $11,180,000 per person in 2018 (up from $5,490,000 in 2017).

 The annual exclusion for gifts made in 2018 to non-spouses increased to $15,000 per donee (up from $14,000 in 2017).

 Annual exclusion for gifts to non-U.S. citizen spouses:

 The annual exclusion for gifts made in 2018 to non-U.S. citizen spouses increased to $152,000 (up from $149,000 in 2017).

 The Massachusetts estate tax exemption remains unchanged at $1,000,000 and the top Massachusetts estate tax rate remains unchanged at 16%.
 Massachusetts does not impose a gift tax.

 Material presented on the King & Navins, P.C. website is intended for information purposes only.
 It should not be construed as legal advice or the formation of an attorney-client relationship.
 Please consult an attorney for individual advice regarding your own personal situation.